Abhijeet-Katiyar/Summer/finalReport.md

 Here we fit a trend line to the training data, in such a manner that the distance between data points and trend line is minimum.

-lets perform linear regression, but first we have to seperate training data and testing data
+lets perform linear regression, but first we have to separate training data and testing data
 ```Python
 # separating training and testing data
 train = Nifty_data['Close'].iloc[:1750]